neondatabase/website/content/docs/guides/serverless-driver.md

     vercel deploy
     ```

     Follow the prompts to deploy your function and once done, open the `Production` link.
 Add `/api/hello` to the URL to see the result of your Edge Function.
+The response should appear similar to the following:

+    ```text
+    The time is Thu Mar 16 2023 18:23:59 GMT+0000 (Coordinated Universal Time)
+    ```

 1. View the function logs.